theDavidCoen/Q-A-about-Bitcoin/CONTRIBUTING.md

 ## Contributing with new material or corrections

 Do the steps above without creating language folders but working on the already available files.
+Edit the markdown file where you want to make a change or create a new markdown file in the [messy](/messy) directory if you're not sure where your contribution might fit.

 ## Contributing with an issue